Do you plan to use your motorhome in winter or will you be storing your van away until the springtime?

 Then, when the tank is empty just run a little saline solution through the pipes again to give that little bit more protection.

-Preventing condensation, moisture and mould in your van
+How to prevent condensation, moisture and mould in your motorhome

 Of course, you need to stay warm in the van, especially during cold nights.
 However, we remove extra bedding and towels during winter as it collects moisture and will become damp.
 In fact, it is best to remove all bedding when not in use and only take what you will need for any journeys you make.